2b-t/myactuator_rmd/ReadMe.md

 ## 3. Automated tests

-The tests can be build by passing the additional flag `-DBUILD_TESTING=on` to CMake.
+The tests can be build by passing the additional flag `-D BUILD_TESTING=on` to CMake.
 After building the driver with the additional flag you will have to bring the virtual CAN interface up with:

 ```bash
 $ sudo modprobe vcan